networkx/networkx/doc/source/tutorial.rst

 of large networks and we have thus far refused to objectify all the mathematical structures of graph theory down to the atomic level.
 Neither nodes nor edges are implemented as Classes.
-A node can be any hashable object (except None), and an edge is a 2-tuple (n1,n2) of nodes (in the case of Graph and DiGraph) or a 3-tuple (n1,n2,x) (in the case of XGraph and XDiGraph) consisting of two nodes and an object x decorating that edge.
+A node can be any hashable object (except None), and an edge can be associated with any object x using G.add_edge(n1,n2,x).

 References